 Timing What happens?
 What's that look like?
-8:30 - 9:00 (depending on where your Bus arrives at your school.
+8:30 - 9:00 (depending on Bus arrives at your school.
 Meet your driver.
-Bring 2 copies of your class lists of students and the completed ADULT DECLARATION form. school is located in relation to the Bring student PLEDGE forms to receive permission to enter the Nanaimo River Upper Watershed. watershed) 3.
+1. Bring 2 copies of your class lists of students and the completed ADULT DECLARATION form for security. where your school is located in relation to the Bring student PLEDGE forms to receive permission to enter through gate security. watershed) 3.
 Bring 5 satellite maps and kit supplies from Part 1 to return to education staff.
 (Keep one satellite map for your classroom.)
 15 minutes later On the bus and ready to go.
 Conduct head count, other school-related prep and protocols, etc. 8:45 - 9:15 (varies) Depart the school.
 Invite students to have a snack at around 9:30 or 9:40 am, while en route.
-9:45 - 10:00 Stop at Morrell parking lot.
-Pick up the education team and begin program.
+9:45 - 10:00 Arrive at security gate.
+Meet the education team and begin program.
 5 minutes Eduation team will set up the day.
 Hand in class list and adult declaration forms.
-These are provided so there is a record of who entered the watershed.
+These are provided to security for your safety during your visit.
 2. Hand in student PLEDGE forms and the Watershed Discovery kit.
-3. We make a big deal about entering through the security gate with the students when we come to it.
-10:05 - 11:00 Travel to first site: Jump Lk Dam.
+3. We make a big deal about entering through security with the students.
+We might even play it up a bit!
+10:05 - 11:00 Travel to upper Englishman site.
 Play a game on the bus.
 Welcome to our Water Bus.
 We've equipped it with games and fun surprises to make the day interestingeven if it's raining or snowing!
 20 minutes Participate in opening activity.
-A good stretch will be good for everyone after a long bus ride.
+We know a stretch will be good for everyone after a long bus ride.
 We'll select something related to the theme of the day to get the brain warmed up too!
 Use the outdoor washroom.
 40 minutes Digging into the place - where does our water come from?
 Do a variety of activities.
 Digging into the content - what is a watershed?
 Getting students engaged with both.
 Approx. 12:00 Bus to Regional Park.
 Replenish energy with a snack on the bus. to 1:00 Soak in views. (drive to 2nd site) Games and trivia for prizes.
 20 minutes Use toilet & eat LUNCH at Park.
-Nourishment by the riverside.
+Nourishment, rest and soak into the place.
 Split into 2 groups for activities.
-Reenergized and ready to get into the content.
+Energized and ready to get into the content.
 Getting students engaged with this second site, reflect on morning.
-1:20 - 2:00 Variety of activities at the Park, reflection activity.
+1:20 - 2:20 Variety of activities at the Park, reflection activity.
 We'll focus on ecology and senses, bringing their experiences and excitement together.
-2:10 Bus leaves for school.
+2:30 Bus leaves for school.
 This is a good time to share highlights with one another on the bus and dig into any uneaten snacks!